scmanjarrez/CVEScannerV2/README.md

 > It's recommended to create a **symbolic link**, so changes in repository are reflected
 > in global script.

-### Launch
+## Launch
-After database has been created, it is necessary to specify the script.
+After database has been created, call the script:

 - `nmap -sV <target_ip> --script cvescannerv2`